index - sex problems -

 erection, and not on his partner or on what he is feeling as he makes love.
 The

-more he focuses his mind on his erection, the more fragile it becomes; he starts
+more he focuses on his erection, the more fragile it becomes; he starts

 expecting it to deflate, and sure enough, it does.
 This weakens his confidence